-How to Join the Zoom Meeting: To attend the book club live via Zoom, just click www.watchman.org/Zoom on Thursday, November 18 at 7pm (CT).
-If you do not live in the Dallas/Ft.
-Worth area, you can still join in the discussion, meet the author and ask questions.
+How to Join the Zoom Meeting: To attend the book club live via Zoom, just click www.watchman.org/Zoom on Thursday, July 7 at 7pm (CDT).
+Feel free to listen to the conversation or join in with your questions.

 BOOK: Our July book, The Historical Christ and the Theological Jesus, was published by in 2009 by Wm.
 B. Eerdmans Publishing Co. and is available in both paperback and Kindle formats.
 We also are providing two free YouTube video alternatives for those who do not have time to finish reading the book.